ln-markets/docs.lnmarkets.com/src/step/README.md

 If you have a wallet with [LNURL](https://github.com/fiatjaf/awesome-lnurl#wallets), you can just scan the QR code to receive the payment immediately.
 Else, you can just copy the invoice to your wallet.

-## Edit your profile
+## Edit your account

-Click on your Profile section under your Login name to edit your username, your leaderboard settings, update your password and generate your API keys tokens:
+Click on your Profile section en la esquina superior derecha to edit your username, your leaderboard settings, update your password and generate your API keys tokens:

 <img :src="$withBase('/assets/profile.png')" alt="profile">